writethedocs/www/docs/team.rst

 Moderation Team
 ---------------

-This team is charged with keeping our Slack network on topic and friendly.
+This team helps keep our Slack network on topic and friendly.
 As a reminder, we expect exemplary behavior from our community, and won't tolerate any kind of harassment or prolonged negativity.